With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 Slowly add the flour mixture.
 Beat just until smooth.
 Turn off the mixer.

 Using a rubber scraper, pour the jelly roll batter into the foil lined and greased cookie sheet.
 Spread the batter until it is evenly spread.
-Put ...
+Put it in ...

 While the cake roll is baking, spread the clean dish towel out onto the counter.